-WARNING: SHOCK HAZARD Dangerous Voltages Exposed When High Voltage Cover is removed.
+Dangerous Voltages Exposed When High Voltage Cover is removed.
 Unplug Power Cord.

-- 1. Turn off the power to both the GC and the AutoSampler.
-The Varian GC power switch is located on the back panel of the GC at the top left as you face the GC.
+- 1. Turn off the power to both the 3800 GC and the AutoSampler.
+The Varian 3800 GC power switch is located on the top rear of the GC.
 The AutoSampler switch is located at the lower left rear of the AutoSampler. - 2.
-Remove the brown cover from the AutoSampler.
-Two screws hold the top of the cover and two screws hold the back of the cover.
+The 8200 communications cable is already installed in the 8200.
+Locate this cable identified by a 25-pin connector on the end. - 3.
+Remove the top left cover from the 3800 GC and locate the (J4) SID1 25-pin connector on the exposed top panel of the GC. - 4.
+Run the 8200 cable through the oblong slot on the rear of the GC and connect the cable to the (J4) SID1 connector.